With increased demand for tests, an ageing population and high worker turnover, diagnostic labs are under pressure and struggling to keep up.

 Increased walkaway time for staff

 As well as increasing productivity for staff, lab automation also improves the quality of their work life.
 Scientists often spend years gaining their degrees, only to find themselves doing repetitive, dull tasks day in, day out.
-As a result, there is a worldwide shortage of trained lab workers as they leave the sector in droves.
+As a result, there is a worldwide shortage of trained lab workers.

 With automation, staff can take a step back from equipment and focus on the research and problem-solving skills they spent years honing.
-Time away from repetitive tasks also means that repetitive strain injury, a common condition among lab workers, is limited.
+Time away from repetitive tasks also means that repetitive strain injury, a common condition among lab workers, is limited, and no in-lab cover is required during weekends or antisocial working hours.

 Enhanced safety

-Social distancing can also be easily ensured with automation, a critical factor for many labs during the COVID-19 pandemic.
+Social distancing can also be easily ensured with automation, a critical factor for many labs during the COVID-19 pandemic and one we may one day need to enforce again.

 More reliable results